mrisen/inet-showcases/wireless/crosstalk/doc/index.rst

 selecting the ``CompletelyOverlappingFrequencyBands`` configuration from the ini file.
-Since the frequency and bandwidth of transmissions for all hosts is exactly the same, inferring which transmissions interfere is trivial (all of them).
+Since the frequency and bandwidth of transmissions for all hosts is exactly the same, inferring which transmissions interfere is obvious (all of them).
 In this case a scalar analog model is sufficient.
 The following video shows the node-pairs communicating:

 .. video:: overlapping1.mp4